Nonprofit explores what it will take to provide immediate housing for returning citizens

 “For people coming out of incarceration, the barriers are enormous,” said Martin Mellet, Jubilee’s vice president of internal affairs.
 “We know one of the main problems for returning citizens is finding housing.”

 The loss of income that stems from incarceration is a leading cause of homelessness when someone leaves prison.
 Even if an individual had stable housing before being incarcerated, which many did not, they often are likely going to lose this housing before they return.
 About 57% of individuals who experience homelessness in D.C. have been incarcerated and 55% reported that incarceration caused their homeless, according to a D.C.
-Fiscal Policy report released earlier this year.
+Fiscal Policy Institute report released earlier this year.